 A great example of this would be if someone found the restaurant to be too “hip” when they were looking for a romantic setting.
 The one-star review they leave has nothing to do with the restaurant, just how they felt about it at the moment.

-When I look for great options for solo dining I am looking for the restaurant setting and I do have a look at the general feedback about the food.
+When I look for great options of places to eat, I am looking for the restaurant setting and I do have a look at the general feedback about the food.

 I do also consider what fellow diners are saying about the service, and whether they complain about long waits.